How to Store Your Eggs in Lime Water: Preserve Eggs Easily

 2. Make The Lime Water.

-To make the solution you’ll need to get a pickling lime powder.
+To make your lime water you’ll need to get a pickling lime powder.
 Other types of lime powder may not work.
 A good option here is Mrs. Wages Pickling Lime from Amazon.
 It’s a brand that’s around for 70 years.
 Their lime powder comes in a bag you can reseal.

-The ratio for the solution should be around one ounce or 28 grams (0.98 oz) of lime powder for each quart of water.
-A good tip is to measure out a quart of the solution for each half-gallon jar.
+The ratio for the solution should be around one ounce or 28 grams (0.98 oz) of lime powder for each quart of filtered water.
+A good tip is to measure out a quart of the solution for each half-gallon jar 1.

 You’ll find some sources with different opinions on the approach to take with your measurements.
 However, your focus should be to ensure you get a properly saturated mix without wasting the lime powder.
 The recommended measurement meets this requirement.

-3. Place The Lime Water And The Eggs Into The Container.
+3. Place The Fresh Eggs Into The Container.

 Choose The Eggs.

-Choosing the best eggs to store in the lime water will avoid ruining the solution.
+Choosing the best fresh eggs to store in the solution will avoid ruining the solution.
 Only pick out fresh, clean, unwashed eggs collected from the nesting boxes within the last 24 hours.
-Avoid using any cracked or older eggs.
+Avoid using any cracked or older ones.

-After choosing the eggs be sure not to wash them.
-Washing them removes the natural protection on the eggs’ pores protecting them from bacteria.
-The protective layer also prevents the eggs from absorbing the lime solution.
+After choosing the fresh eggs be sure not to wash them.
+Washing them removes the natural protection on the pores protecting them from bacteria.
+The protective layer also prevents them from absorbing the lime solution.

 It’s important not to choose store-bought eggs for the lime water, as they are almost always already washed.